 No sooner is Vision wrapped up, then our attention turns to SPS IPC Drives which takes place in Nuremberg on 27 to 29.

-Many international renowned companies of the automation industry present their products at this event and the main topic will be Industrie 4.0.
+Many international renowned companies of the automation industry present their products at this machine vision conference and the main topic will be Industrie 4.0.
 Alongside products and examples of applications, topic-based special display areas and presentations.

 Hall 6 will address new challenges in production technologies.